-Bodily injury liability insurance covers physical injuries to other people when the insured driver is at fault for a car accident or other vehicle accident.
-In Nevada, all drivers must legally carry bodily injury liability insurance with limits of at least $25,000 per person and $50,000 per accident.
+Bodily injury liability insurance covers physical injuries to other people when insured drivers are at fault for car accidents involving their motor vehicles.
+Nevada law requires all vehicle owners to carry bodily injury coverage with policy limits of at least $25,000.00 per person and $50,000.00 per accident.

 - 1. What is “bodily injury” liability insurance?